iwazaru/motuiti/README.md

 ## Must have

+- Change name
+- Have some kind of spinner on map while searching
 - Handle errors in front & back ends
 - Handle fetching errors
 - Google Analytics
 - Add welcome message
+- Wait for Google Maps to load before loading app
+- Prefill search input when url param changes

 ## Nice to have